-Managing credential expirations in Excel
+Managing Credential Expirations in Excel

-Obviously, the time spent navigating these portals and managing usernames and passwords adds up, and your talent won’t be able to keep track of where the important stuff is.
-When managing onboarding for healthcare staffing—especially when designing for mobile—less is actually more.
+Obviously, the time spent navigating these portals and managing usernames and passwords adds up.
+With all of these disparate systems, your talent won’t be able to keep track of where the important stuff is.
+When managing onboarding for healthcare staffing—especially when designing for mobile—less is more.

 Want to discover more best practices for your healthcare staffing operation, including candidate journey and credentialing tips?